emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
+## Elite Flix
+### Score: 13/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is good, feels very modern. ✔️
+1. Site has watch lists + history, and you can login to sync them across devices. ✔️
+1. Site has good sorting options + franchise collections, but could use more media discovery options. 🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Customized version of artplayer.js. 🟡

+***
 ## 7Xtream
 ### Score: 13/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️